dutu/poloniex-api-node/README.md

 #### Available options

-* `socketTimeout` - the number of milliseconds to wait for the server to send the response before aborting the request
+* `socketTimeout` - the number of milliseconds to wait for the server to send the response before aborting the request (REST API)
-* `keepAlive` - keep open and reuse the underlying TCP connection
+* `keepAlive` - keep open and reuse the underlying TCP connection (REST API)
-* `proxy` - proxy to be used for requests
+* `proxy` - proxy to be used for requests (REST API)

 ## REST API